 As any valuable diary should, the past six years of Writing Privacy often feel like an anthology that connects me vividly with episodes from the past.
 Even when I re-encounter something from years ago, it’s lucidly brought back to life.

 I haven’t always detailed everything that went on.
-There was more dignity in absorbing negative behaviour and carving it lovingly into a new piece of writing.
-The perils of loneliness carried a certain charm to their lostness.
+There was more dignity in absorbing negativity and finding a way to write something.
+The perils of loneliness carried a certain charm about them.

 This year, things have changed quite radically.